 Water temp: Lap pool 85 degrees, activity pool 85 degrees

 Overview: Prepare yourself for lots of water excitement with the 26-feet high orange-and-blue water slides, the lazy river, wave machine and island lagoon.
 Shark Bites Cafe offers beverages and snacks.
+Back by popular demand this year is the twilight swim every Friday from 6:30–8:30 p.m.
 For tots: There is zero-depth entry to a water play structure, toddler water area, and numerous spray features.

-Tips: Pre-sale admission begins at 9 a.m. for the noon–3:30 p.m. session.
-Sales begin at 1 p.m. for the 4–7:30 p.m. session.
+Tips: Pre-sale admission begins at 9 a.m. for two open-swim sessions.
+Session one is 11 a.m.–2 p.m. and the second from 3–6 p.m.
 The second session of the day is usually less crowded.
 Water toys are not allowed during leisure swim sessions.
 Call 425-430-6719 to check on pool closures.

 Tips: There are limited tables and chairs, so get there early if you’d like a lounge chair, or bring your own.
 Visitors can likewise bring their own food and beverages but no glass containers are allowed.
 Concessions are also available.